American Bombshell Tawny Jordan Shows Off Major Skin In A Racy Red Dress On Instagram

 Other fans wrote words and phrases like “breathtakingly dreamy woman,” “so amazing,” “unbelievably hot,” “too much sweet and attractive,” and “you are the best,” to praise the model.

-Prior to posting the picture in the red dress, Tawny wowed her fans with another sexy picture where she could be seen rocking a nude-pink crop top that she teamed with a matching pencil skirt.
-The model wore her hair down, applied minimal makeup and sat on her bed to strike a pose.
+Prior to posting the picture in the red dress, Tawny wowed her fans with another sexy image, where she could be seen rocking a nude-pink crop top that she teamed with a matching pencil skirt.
+The model wore her hair down, applied minimal makeup and sat on a desk to strike a pose.

-According to the caption, the stylish dress was also from Fashion Nova, for which Tawny works as a brand ambassador.
+According to the caption, the stylish outfit was also from Fashion Nova, for which Tawny works as a brand ambassador.

 According to a previous article by The Inquisitr, Tawny entered the modeling industry at the age of 19.
 Quoting Famous Birthdays, the article further stated that the stunner has modeled for different brands in the past, including Pink Lipstick Lingerie and Maria Del Carmen.